 The appeal is recorded on a computerised register of appeals which is then used for monitoring the appeal through the appeals process.

-A person may withdraw the appeal at any stage by giving notice in writing to the Chief Appeals Officer, or the Health Service Executive as appropriate (Article 9), but, in practice, notice of intention to withdraw an appeal will be accepted by telephone or personal call.
+A person may withdraw the appeal at any stage by giving notice in writing to the Chief Appeals Officer (Article 9), but in practice, notice of intention to withdraw an appeal will be accepted by telephone or personal call.
 An appeal may be deemed to be withdrawn where the indications are that the appellant is no longer interested in pursuing the appeal and so the appeal has effectively been abandoned.

 In fulfilling this statutory requirement, the Department may undertake further investigation of any new facts or evidence arising from the appeal, for instance by a Social Welfare Inspector.
 In the case of a claim to a sickness or disability related payment, the Department may arrange a further examination by a Medical Assessor.